Irrigation scheduling refers to the timing, frequency and amount of water applied to the crop. In other words – when and how much to irrigate.

 However, not all the water in the soil is available to plants.
 A certain amount of water is held strongly inside tiny pores and cannot be extracted by the plant.
 Therefore, the ‘available water’ has to be determined for each soil.

-Soil available water is given as a fraction of the soil volume.
+The available water is defined as the fraction of the soil volume between field capacity and permanent wilting point.
 For example, a value of 0.2, means that when the soil is saturated, the available water amount equals to 20% of the soil volume.

 How can the Total Available Water be obtained?
 Simply by multiplying the available water fraction by the relevant soil volume.